RSS feed

 RSS feed for podcasts: What it is and why it matters

-An RSS feed is the backbone of any podcast, enabling the distribution of your content across multiple platforms and automatic updates for your listeners.
-In this article, we'll explain what an RSS feed is, how it works, and how you can make the most of it for your podcast.
+An RSS feed is the backbone of every podcast, enabling your content to be distributed across various platforms and automatically updated for your listeners.
+In this article, we explain exactly what an RSS feed is, how it works, and how you can make the most of it for your podcast.

 What is an RSS feed?

 RSS stands for "Really Simple Syndication" or "Rich Site Summary" and is a standard web feed format used to publish regularly updated information such as blog posts, news, and podcasts.
-An RSS feed allows users to subscribe and receive automatic updates as new content becomes available.
+An RSS feed allows users to subscribe and receive automatic updates as soon as new content is available.

 How does an RSS feed for podcasts work?